Gendoria/Gendoria.github.io/_posts/2016-02-04-cruftflake-module.markdown

 If you try to build a distributed application and do not want to be bound to database generated IDs (these won't scale best, trust us), this module could be just for you.

 We encourage you to go to [bundle page](http://github.gendoria.pl/cruftflake/) and test!
+Wy hope, you will enjoy the ride.